SRombauts/UEPlasticPlugin/README.md

     *.uasset
     *.umap

-On Plastic Cloud, you can just setup lock rules like that:
+On Plastic Cloud, you can just set-up lock rules like that:

     /Content